mcervantes71/Micro_Reddit/README.md

 # Bulding with Active Record

-The objective of this project was to put our knowledge of aactive record, models and associations to the test, by building an application similiar to Reddit calling it Micro-Reddit.
-User would have the ablitiy to create a post and add comments to it.
+In this project we performed some data models and put our knowledge of active records into practice by building a lightweight Reddit clone.
+We build the necessary data structures to support creating users, posts and sending comments.
+Playing around with models using the rails console.

 ## :package: Built With